-C Color’s ideology is based on a color gene; thus, the methodology focuses on your innate color preferences.
+C Color is the only ideology based on a color gene that focuses on your innate color preferences.

 C Color does not take external features, such as hair colors, eye colors or complexion colors into consideration, as they do not aid in determining your innate color preferences.
-Additionally, each of the above mentioned features contain a myriad of colors, so it is impossible to distill them to only one color.
+Additionally, each of these features contains a myriad of colors, so it is impossible to distill them to only one color.

-The 5 minute C Color Quiz that is a part of the C Color App assists you in determining your C Color Spectrum.
+The 5 minute C Color Quiz, which is part of the C Color App, assists you in determining your C Color Spectrum.

-The C Color App is programmed to your C Color Spectrum and in a sense embodies your color palette, to utilize the terminology of existing color analysis theories and that palette consists of millions of colors.
+The C Color App is programmed to your C Color Spectrum and in a sense embodies your color palette, to utilize the terminology of existing color analysis theories.
+That palette consists of hundreds of thousands of colors.

-To utilize the C Color App, simply take a photograph of the item that you desire, adjust the lighting and temperature of the photograph, choose the color to be matched and the C Color App will identify whether or not the color is within your C Color Spectrum.
+To utilize the C Color App, simply take a photograph of the item that you desire, adjust the lighting and temperature of the photograph and choose the color you wish to match.
+The C Color App will identify whether or not the color is within your C Color Spectrum.

 With C Color, memorizing colors and palettes is unnecessary because the C Color App is a self-contained and comprehensive system.
-The C Color App is your personal Color Consultant that is at your fingertips on your mobile device.
+The C Color App serves as your personal Color Consultant at your fingertips, on your mobile device.